Dr Mohammad Amirhosseini

 - Associate editor for Special Issue on "Machine Learning Applications in Psychology" at IET Cognitive Computation and Systems Journal.

-- Lead Guest Editor for Special Issue on "Applications of Artificial Intelligence in Psychology" at "Electronics" Journal.
+- Lead Guest Editor for Special Issue on “Applications of Artificial Intelligence in Psychology” at Electronics Journal.

-- Guest Editor for Special Issue on "Application of Recommended Systems in Healthcare" at "Electronics" Journal.
+- Guest Editor for Special Issue on “Application of Recommended Systems in Healthcare” at Electronics Journal.

-- Main organiser and chair of a special session on "Machine Learning Applications in Psychology" at the International Joint Conference on Neural Networks (IJCNN 2022), one of the main three conferences in the IEEE World Congress on Computational Intelligence (WCCI 2022), from 18-23 July 2022, Padua, Italy.
+- Main organizer and chair of a special session on “Machine Learning Applications in Psychology” at the IEEE World Congress on Computational Intelligence, 18-23 July 2022, Padua, Italy.

-- Main organiser and chair of a special session on "Machine Learning Applications in Cyber Security" at the International Joint Conference on Neural Networks (IJCNN 2020), one of the main three conferences in the IEEE World Congress on Computational Intelligence (WCCI 2020), from 19-24 July 2020, Glasgow, Scotland.
+- Main organizer and chair of a Symposium on “Machine Learning Applications in Cyber Security” at the IEEE Symposium Series on Computational Intelligence (IEEE SSCI 2020), 1-4 December 2020, Canberra, Australia.

-- Reviewer for international refereed Journals including 'Applied Sciences', 'Cognitive Processing', 'Multimedia Technologies and Interaction', 'Mathematics', 'Digital Scholarship in the Humanities', 'Cognitive Computation and Systems', 'Informatics', 'Sensors', and Modelling'.
+- Reviewer for international refereed Journals including 'Applied Sciences', 'Cognitive Processing', 'Multimedia Technologies and Interaction', 'Mathematics', 'Digital Scholarship in the Humanities', 'Cognitive Computation and Systems', 'Informatics', 'Sensors', and 'Modelling'.

 - Reviewer for Artificial Intelligence Health & Care Award Competition 3, run by the Accelerated Access Collaborative (AAC) in partnership with NHSX and the National Institute for Health Research (NIHR).